Phytodinosauria: History

 Even before 1986, authors had combined the sauropodomorphs and ornithischians.
 Freelance researcher Gregory S. Paul in 1984 considered therizinosaurs — then known as "segnosaurs" — to be the "relics of the prosauropod-ornithischian transition".
 In his 1988 book Predatory Dinosaurs of the World: A Complete Illustrated Guide he repeated his hypothesis that therizinosaurs were late-surviving basal sauropodomorphs.
 In 1985, Michael Robert Cooper placed the sauropodomorphs and ornithischians in a cohort Ornithischiformes.
 This was based on two synapomorphies, regarding the shape and placement of the teeth.

 Bonaparte, Bakker, and Paul argued that ornithischians were descended from basal sauropodomorphs, with segnosaurs being transitional taxa as depicted in the phylogeny below.

 The Phytodinosauria hypothesis is not supported by current data: most phylogenies maintain a monophyletic Saurischia.
 In such a phylogeny therizinosaurs are maniraptoran dinosaurs more closely related to birds, and any similarity between sauropodomorphs and ornithischians is due to convergence.
 In 2017, an analysis did split the Saurischia but to the contrary proposed that it were the theropods that are more closely related to ornithischians, instead of the sauropodomorphs.
 However, in a series of additional phylogenetic analyses that were carried out by Parry, Baron and Vinther (2017), Phytodinosauria was recovered, but only when using certain optimality criteria and once certain modifications had been made to original morphological dataset of Baron, Norman and Barrett (2017).
 They recovered a polytomy showing herrerasaurs, Eodromaeus, Daemonosaurus, theropods, and a clade that includes Guaibasauridae and Phytodinosauria as shown below:

+Dieudonné et al. (2026) also recovered Phytodinosauria, but cautioned that their results should be interpreted with caution and as preliminary, as few saurischians were included in the dataset.
+In their phylogenetic analysis they recovered the silesaurs (a group of herbivorous dinosauriforms that may or may not be an early group of ornithischians) as an evolutionary grade of early phytodinosaurs.